gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 * [`GetHumidityRequest`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#GetHumidityRequest)
 * [`GetHumidityResponse`](/CEK/References/ClovaHomeInterface/Control_Interfaces.md#GetHumidityResponse)

-### SpeedObject {#SpeedObject}
+### SpeedInfoObject {#SpeedInfoObject}
 An object containing a speed.
-It is used to define an expected change in the value of a speed or a target speed before and after change.
+It contains an expected change in the value of a speed or a target speed before and after change.
 The value is expressed as an integer.

 #### Object field
 | Field name       | Type    | Field description                     | Required |